Palo Alto Networks error exposed customer support cases, attachments

 FBI arrests 65 in BEC scams that took $51M from US businesses

-“Operation Eagle Sweep” also led to 12 arrests in Nigeria, eight in South Africa, two in Canada and one in Cambodia.
-BEC scams are often reliant on the work of “money mules,” who help fraudsters move stolen funds.
-As a part of Operation Eagle Sweep, for instance, the FBI arrested eight individuals in Houston on charges of laundering almost $900,000 in proceeds from victim businesses over a period of two years.
-The FBI operation began in September 2021 and took place over three months.
+“Operation Eagle Sweep” led to 12 arrests in Nigeria, eight in South Africa, two in Canada and one in Cambodia.
+Since BEC scams often rely on “money mules,” who help fraudsters move stolen funds, the FBI arrested eight individuals in Houston on charges of laundering almost $900,000 in proceeds from victim businesses over a period of two years, as part of Eagle Sweep.
+This operation began in September 2021 and took place over three months.

 Thanks to our episode sponsor, Varonis